 Cattle Moving From TB Restricted Herds

-- From 1st January cattle moving to an "Orange" Market will only be permitted to be purchased by a slaughterhouse, the occupier of an AFU or licensed back to the herd of origin.
+- From 1st January cattle moving to an "Orange" Market will only be permitted to be purchased by a slaughterhouse or the occupier of an AFU.
 Following a clear pre-movement TB test, cattle can be moved to such an "Orange" Market for up to 90 days (60 days increased to 90 days).

 - From 1st January cattle moved to any premises other than slaughter or AFU, from TB Restricted herds, will have to do so within 30 days of a clear TB test (60 days reduced to 30 days).

-IMPORTANT INFORMATION FOR PRODUCERS OF SLAUGHTER CATTLE AND SHEEP
+IMPORTANT INFORMATION FOR PRODUCERS OF SLAUGHTER CATTLE & SHEEP

 FOOD CHAIN INFORMATION DECLARATIONS (FCI)